French Office, Taipei

-The French Office in Taipei (法國在台協會 (Fàguó Zài Tái Xiéhuì); Bureau français de Taipei, BFT) represents France's interests in Taiwan in the absence of formal diplomatic relations, functioning as a de facto embassy.
-Its counterpart in France is the Taipei Representative Office in France, based in Paris.
+The French Office in Taipei (Bureau français de Taipei, BFT; 法國在台協會) is the representative office of France in Taiwan, functioning as a de facto embassy in the absence of formal diplomatic relations.
+Its counterpart in France is the Taipei Representative Office in Paris.

 History

-The Office was established in 1981 as the French Institute, before being renamed the French Office in Taipei.
+The office was established in 1989 as the French Institute, before being renamed the French Office.
 It adopted its present name in 2011, although its Chinese language name has remained unchanged.
-On 23 February 2021, the new office of the French Office in Taipei re-opened after its relocation to 39th floor, Taipei 101.
+On 23 February 2021, the French office re-located at its new premises on the 39th floor, Taipei 101.